dimitri/pgloader/README.md

 *Informix* `UNLOAD` output.

-`pgloader` implements many interesting features such as column reformating in python, user defined constant columns, column repamming between file and database table, and some more: have a look at the tutorial.
+`pgloader` implements many interesting features such as column reformating in python, user defined constant columns, column remapping between file and database table, and some more: have a look at the tutorial.

 ## complete tutorial